-Visual perception is a key prerequisite for successful soccer play.
+Visual perception plays a significant role for successful soccer play.
 This task is typically divided into two parts, preprocessing and object detection.
-In the first part, we convert the taken image from the RGB color space to the HSV color space, due to the intuitive nature of the HSV space, and its ability to separate light and chromatic information [7].
-Camera parameters are kept fixed to ensure short-term consistency of the colors.
-Although the used wide angle lenses allow more information to be perceived at once, they forces us to compensate a significant amount of distortion.
-We use the a pinhole camera model to compensate for radial and tangential distortion.
+In the first part, we convert the taken image from the RGB color space to the HSV color space, due to the intuitive nature of the HSV space, and its ability to separate light and chromatic information [6].
+A fixed set of camera parameters are set in the camera device to ensure short term consistency of the colors.
+Each robot is equipped with at least one Logitech C905 camera, fitted with a wide angle lens.